Is It Love Or Emotional Dependency? How To Tell

 - Are you making up the person you think you are in love with?

-- Are you primarily focused on how your partner treats you, rather than who he or she really is inside?
+- Are you primarily focused on how your partner treats you rather than on who they really are inside?

 - Are you overly impressed by how this person makes you feel special?

-- Do you feel anxious or panicked when you are not with your partner, or when he or she doesn't call when you expected?
+- Do you feel anxious or panicked when you are not with your partner or when they don't text when you expected?

-- Do you have a list of expectations that your partner has to meet for you to feel loved and safe?
+- Do you have a set of expectations that your partner has to meet for you to feel loved and safe?

 - Do you feel that you can't live without this person?